 The new Kennedy Center Honors list is out.
 Now, granted, there's no reason anyone should care about the Kennedy Center Honors, but nevertheless...

 I mean, you can't really argue with McCartney or Springsteen, both obviously deserving, as were Diana Ross in 2007, Smokey Robinson in 2006, and Tina Turner in 2005.
 That's fine; they were making their way through the 1960s and 1970s, but it's clear they're just going to keep doing that well beyond reason.
-And even so, Neil Diamond over Carol King is still nuts, and while I'm in the unusual middle ground on Zep, I just can't see it.
-The Byrds are still alive, and they're at least American, if you have to go with classic rock acts.
-But, you know, they started with the 1960s in the mid-90s, putting in Aretha about thirty years after her first hit; it's been more than 30 years since Prince's first album, and 35 since Talking Heads '77, and both of them are far more deserving than Led Zeppelin.
-Maybe it's just time to move on.
+And even so, Neil Diamond and Billy Joel over Carol King is still nuts.
+But, you know, the Honors started with the artists from 1960s in the mid-90s, putting in Aretha about thirty years after her first hit; it's been more than over 30 years since Prince's first album, and 36 since Talking Heads '77.
+To put it another way: with the two exceptions below, the Kennedy Center Honors for rock music has still, in 2013, only honored people whose careers began after 1960 and before 1975.
+To put it yet another way: Ella Fitzgerald was the first (primarily) recording artist to receive the Honors, in 1979.
+She was 62.
+Debbie Harry is 68 today.
+Can we ever break that 1975 barrier?
 But all that is a distraction from the main point of this rant.

 Here's the list of original rock'n'rollers who have received the Kennedy Center Honors: